 Its initial success wasn’t a fluke, as the company has consistently updated it with new weapons, areas, and activities.
 Fortnite has become some video game fans’ only game, and it shows no signs of slowing down.

 An arcade shooter designed in collaboration with Robotron 2084 and Smash TV creator Eugene Jarvis, Housemarque’s Nex Machina is unapologetically old-school.
 Huge waves of enemies fire so many projectiles at you that you can barely see your own character, and must move with pinpoint accuracy in order to survive.

 Part tactical isometric shooter and part Starship Troopers successor, Helldivers is a much slower shooter than most other games on our list.
 Either by yourself or with friends, you descend into hostile territory and defend yourself against bug-like creatures capable of killing you almost instantly.
-The game is unapologetically difficult and friendly fire is enabled, requiring that you and your teammates work in sync in order to escape with your lives.
+Helldivers is not for the casual gamer.
+You won’t win unless you cooperate with your teammates and find strategies to kill the enemies without taking damage from friendly fire.

 If you’re sick to death of having a massive weapon taking up 30% of your screen, Resogun might be just up your alley.
 Fitting into the Arcade theme of Nex Machina, Resogun is like a throwback to those Flash-based mini-games you’d sneak on during class – unless you specifically came from the arcade age of the 80s, that is.
 Think of it as Defender meets Datastorm spruced up with bright neon graphics and you’ll be on the right lines.
-Its two post-release DLC packs, Defenders and Heroes, added a bunch of new modes over time – including couch co-op!
+Developers have released the Defenders and Heroes DLC packs with new modes that make the game even more immersive and challenging, including a fun couch co-op mode.